accessibility-luxembourg/accessibilite.public.lu/content/de/raweb1/obligations.md

 Therefore, although the compliance of this content is not required, it must comply with the following criteria and tests:

-- [Criterion 4.10](../../html/en/raweb1/criteres.html#crit-4-10) Is each automatically triggered sound controllable by the user?
+- [Criterion 4.10](../../html/de/raweb1/criteres.html#crit-4-10): Is each automatically triggered sound controllable by the user?
-- [Criterion 12.9](../../html/en/raweb1/criteres.html#crit-12-9): The navigation on each web page must not contain any keyboard traps.
+- [Criterion 12.9](../../html/de/raweb1/criteres.html#crit-12-9): On every web page, navigation must not contain any keyboard traps.
 Is this rule respected?
-- [Test 13.1.1](../../html/en/raweb1/criteres.html#test-13-1-1): For each web page, does each refresh process (tag `<object>`, tag `<embed>`, tag `<svg>`, tag `<canvas>`, tag `<meta>`) meet one of these conditions (excluding special cases)?
+- [Test 13.1.1](../../html/de/raweb1/criteres.html#test-13-1-1): For each web page, does each refresh process (`<object>` tag, `<embed>` tag, `<svg>` tag, `<canvas>` tag, `<meta>` tag) meet one of these conditions (excluding special cases)?
-- [Criterion 13.7](../../html/en/raweb1/criteres.html#crit-13-7) In each web page, are sudden changes in brightness or flashing effects used correctly?
+- [Criterion 13.7](../../html/de/raweb1/criteres.html#crit-13-7): On each Web page, are sudden changes in luminosity or flashing effects used appropriately?
-- [Criterion 13.8](../../html/en/raweb1/criteres.html#crit-13-8): In each web page, is all moving or flashing content controllable by the user?
+- [Criterion 13.8](../../html/de/raweb1/criteres.html#crit-13-8): On each Web page, can each moving or blinking content be controlled by the user?

 Failure to comply with one of these criteria or tests for one of the types of content listed renders the corresponding criterion(s) non-compliant.